Herodirk/Minion_Calculator/README.md

 AH data from https://sky.coflnet.com/data (currently only Postcard)

 Current major limitations:<br>
-| Inferno drop chances might be unaccurate<br>
+| Inferno drop chances might be inaccurate<br>
 | Item prices from AH (like pets) have to be updated manually<br>
 | Unconfirmed average wool amount from Enchanted Shears<br>
-| For offline calculations of mob minions: Hypixel takes 5 actions to spawn in mobs, this calculator does not account for that<br>
+| +/- spawn actions: Hypixel takes harvests from offline calculation to fill empty spawning spaces when loading the island, this calculator does not account for that<br>
 | Not entirely bazaar manipulation proof<br>
 | Coop Shenanigans is not an actual option (but can still be applied by using the effective wisdom)<br>
 | Player Harvests interacting with minion upgrades is going wrong in every way<br>